 Special offers and unique restaurant promotions are the best things about newsletters.
-The right offer can make all the difference between getting a sale or leaving a customer feeling a little disappointed.
-What you choose to offer will depend on what type of products and services you offer as a business.
+The right offer can make the difference between getting a sale or leaving a customer disappointed.
+What you choose to offer will depend on what types of services you offer as a business.
 It will also depend on your marketing goals.
-Put yourself in your customers' shoes and think about what they might be interested in.
+Put yourself in your customers' shoes and think about what interests them the most.

-Adding a call to action ensures that you keep your customers engaged with you every step of the way.
-From the moment they land on your website, lead them smoothly from this initial point to the final order.
+Adding a call to action ensures that you keep your customers engaged at every step of the way.
+Then, the moment they land on your website, lead them smoothly from this initial point to the final order.

 If you're offering a unique menu item that will only be around for a short time, use this opportunity to add creativity to your restaurant newsletter and design something that customers will remember.

 Let me give you a small example.
 I ordered this pink cream soda a few months ago at Waffles Cafe.
-It was summertime, and unfortunately, the pink lemonade flavor won’t be back for a few more months.
-But guess what, I still talked about it in my newsletter afterward because it was such a fun one-time thing to see on the menu.
+Unfortunately, it was summertime, and the pink lemonade flavor would not be back for a few more months.
+But guess what, I still talked about it in my newsletter because it was such a fun thing to see on the menu.

-New products are generally met with excitement and curiosity.
-What does the new product look like?
+New menu additions are generally met with excitement and curiosity.
+What does the new dish look like?
 How will it taste?
-Will I be happy I bought it?
-This is just a small sampling of questions a customer may have when he hears about a new product release.
+Customers usually think of such questions when they hear about a new item.

-Your customers' busy schedules and hectic work environments can make it nearly impossible for you to get them to show up at your special event.
+Your customers' busy schedules and hectic work environment can make it nearly impossible for you to attract them to your restaurant's special events.
 Why?
-Too many things are competing for their attention; starting to advertise your Thanksgiving party a week or two before the event will only get them thinking about the party.
+Too many things are competing for their attention.
+That's why you should start advertising your Thanksgiving party a week or two before the event.

-However, if you plan your newsletter well in advance, they will already be thinking about it by November rolls around.
-You can also include a request for volunteer help and optional donation information with your invitation to make them more vested in the event.
-This will increase your conversion rate when you finally send out a table reservation button!
+However, if you plan your newsletter well in advance, they will already know what's planned for a particular month.
+You can also include a request for volunteer help or optional donation information with your invitation to make them more vested in the event.
+Then, when you finally send out a table reservation button, this will increase your conversion rate!

 Secret recipes are, by and large, what foodies live for.
-It fulfills a need to get that recipe that isn't readily available or is very difficult to find.
-Every time someone shares a secret to their soup dumplings or their cheesesteak hoagies, we all perk up and listen (and save).
+So, every time someone shares a secret to their soup dumplings or their cheesesteak hoagies, we all perk up and listen (and save).

-As the chef at your restaurant, why not share some of your best recipes with your newsletter subscribers?
-This restaurant newsletter idea could be something as simple as sharing a favorite drink recipe or a unique appetizer recipe.
+Let your chefs share some of your best recipes with your newsletter subscribers.
+This restaurant newsletter idea could be as simple as sharing a favorite drink recipe or a unique appetizer recipe.

 However, you'd want to make sure that you're giving away something special to people who have subscribed to your newsletter.

 To make sure you keep your customers informed of new online ordering system features or services, it's essential to announce them through email.
-Use your newsletter to do so and aim to have a click rate higher than 10% as a minimum.
+Use your newsletter for this purpose and aim to have a click rate higher than 10% as a minimum.

 A restaurant newsletter is one of the best ways to deliver coupons, loyalty program updates, and birthday rewards to customers.
-If your marketing team has kept data on client’s birthdays, now would be an excellent time to run a promotion in which you give away free cake or a small discount in the form of a coupon.
+If your marketing team has kept data on clients' birthdays, now would be an excellent time to run a promotion to give away a free cake or a small discount in the form of a coupon.

-And if you want to go a step further, offer customers a special birthday treat at the physical location in return for an express purchase.
-This method will allow you to capture customer data without relying on them filling out a form.
+And if you want to go a step further, offer customers special birthday treats at the physical location in return for an express purchase.
+This method will allow you to capture customer data without relying on them to fill out a form.

 Organizing a restaurant contest or a giveaway is always an exciting task.
-It usually involves reserved entries, a restaurant newsletter or social media giveaway, and of course, the prize(s).
-Of course, creating a newsletter contest or giveaway entry form is also an integral part.
+It usually involves reserved entries, a restaurant newsletter, a social media giveaway, and the prize(s).
+Of course, creating a newsletter contest or a giveaway entry form is also an integral part.

-But you need not go about it by hand anymore, thanks to the power of MailChimp's Contest and Giveaway module.
-Adding contacts and reward points is simple and convenient—and you don't even have to leave your inbox.
-It lets you notify the contest winner(s) through email instantly!
+But you need to rely on manual and conventional methods.
+Thanks to MailChimp's Contest and Giveaway module, adding contacts and reward points is simple and convenient.
+You don't even have to leave your inbox.
+In addition, it lets you notify the contest winner(s) through email instantly!

-I know you're thinking, "We are only three months old, so I just want to focus on the food, the service, and everything else."
-Even if your restaurant is new, you have a story that has brought you to this moment.
-Sharing in your restaurant newsletter what brought you here in your employee spotlight gives followers another way to connect with your business.
+I know you're thinking, 'We are only three months old, so I just want to focus on the food, the service, and everything else.'
+But even if your restaurant is new, you must have some critical employee stories to share with customers.
+That way, you can build a stronger connection with your customers.

-Another restaurant newsletter idea that can work well for restaurants is to run a monthly “Dish of the Month” promotion.
+Another restaurant newsletter idea that can work well for restaurants is running a 'Dish of the Month' promotional campaign.
 I love this concept because it doesn't sound like your typical money-grabbing promotion.
-It sounds more like you care about your customers and want to make sure they try all of your delicious food.
+Instead, it sounds more like you care about your customers and want to make sure they try all your delicious items.

-While the restaurant newsletter ideas above are compelling, their strength boils down to providing just the right amount of information.
-They take an initial step toward building a long-term relationship with subscribers by treating them more as customers than leads.
+While the restaurant newsletter ideas above are compelling, their strength lies in providing just the right amount of information.
+In addition, they serve as an important way to build a long-term relationship with subscribers by treating them more as customers than leads.

-Don't forget to spice up your Restaurant newsletter examples with insider tips and tricks that can help set you off like a pro in the niche!
+Don't forget to spice up your Restaurant newsletter examples with insider tips and tricks that can help set you off like a pro in the restaurant industry.